Check out what can be recycled at Downton's own mini-recycling centre, situated around the back of the Baptist church.

 Clothing Exchange at Downton Baptist Church

 3rd Friday each month.
 Clean, good quality clothes, shoes and jewellery can be left at the Baptist Church (see above).
 Any unwanted items are taken by the Trussell Trust.

 Contact Jerry Budgen 07891 148542, Sue Avery 07787 574924 for further information.

 Plastic Milk Bottle Tops

 All colours.
-Take to St Laurence’s Church or the Baptist Church.
+Use the mini-recycling centre or take to St Laurence’s Church or the Baptist Church.

 Jigsaws, Books, DVDs and CDs